The Top 5 Reasons

 Limited to 10 Educators per session

-This 9 – day training will take place over 9 Saturdays throughout the school year.
+This 9 – day e-conference training will take place over 9 Saturdays throughout the school year.
 There will be 9 sessions focused on elementary grades and 9 sessions focused on Secondary grades.
 This will allow teachers to see prior, current, and future content to better support intervention and differentiation for students.
-Districts may choose to send one teacher to each of the trainings or send a different teacher each session.
+Districts may choose to enroll one teacher to each of the trainings or send a different teacher each session.
 It will be up to the district and school.
 But only 10 teachers will be accepted for each session to ensure one-on-one support.

 - Introduction to the manipulative and how it can be used to support developing understanding in a variety of mathematical topics,